python/devguide/developer-workflow/extension-modules.rst

 In this section, we could explain how to write a CPython extension with the C language, but the topic can take a complete book.
-We will however explain how to add a new extension module to the standard library, e.g., a module responsible for accelerating some parts of the library.
+We will however explain how to add a new extension module to the standard library, for instance, a module responsible for accelerating some parts of the library.

-For writing a CPython extension itself, we prefer to give you some links where you can read a very good documentation.
+For writing a CPython extension itself, we prefer to give you some links where you can read good documentation:

-Read the following references:

 * https://docs.python.org/dev/c-api/
 * https://docs.python.org/dev/extending/